the MAC:

 Teamwork, however is a principle of success.

-And the MAC wants support from family and friends, not only an imperative, required.
+And the MAC wants support from family and friends - it is required.

 In a situation where your child (over18) is struggling academically or otherwise, your college can't inform you because of FERPA.

-We will not allow helicoptering, but if the situation necessitates it - we want you onboard and on the team.
+We will not allow helicoptering, but if the situation necessitates it - we want you onboard and on the team to help your child.

 We refuse to ignore any human capital that can help your child be successful.

-We do not accept federal loans or grants, or any other institution reliant on accreditation - inferior regulations and standards are not in alignment with the MAC or success in general.
+We do not accept federal or state loans or grants because inferior regulations and standards are not in alignment with the MAC, or success in general.

 ACCREDITATION -